 Without the PA1 foundation unit, you cannot legally apply any pesticides as a professional user.

-The safe use of pesticides training is not just about the buying of the products you use such as herbicides (weed killers).
-But the safe application of these products to protect not only you but the environment in which you work.
+The safe use of pesticides training is not just about buying of the products you use such as herbicides (weed killers).
+But the safe application of these products protects not only you but the environment in which you work.

 Many of you are already actively using pesticides in controlling weeds and pests.
 However, you may have discovered that as a professional operator you need a certificate of competence to enable you to carry on doing so.

 It saves you:

 - an early start if you are not local to the area